 Calcium is crucial for optimal bone health throughout your life.

 The best way to get calcium is through foods, but if your diet falls short, calcium supplements may be a good option.
 This is likely to happen for vegans that don’t take dieting seriously.

-Additionally, you have to ultimately understand how much calcium you need, the pros and cons of calcium supplements, and the difference between each calcium form, which I’ve overviewed in the later sections of this blog post.
+Additionally, you have to ultimately understand how much calcium you need, the pros and cons of calcium supplements, and the difference between each calcium form, which I’ve covered in subsequent sections of this blog post.